merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 SparkPoint Ecosystem will launch an E-learning facility amidst the challenge of financial illiteracy the world is facing today.

-SparkRoom is an in-application portal which contains articles may it be news, informational or opinion that aims to provide financial literacy to the masses about the importance of financial inclusion, financial management and the benefits of Blockchain technology.
+SparkLearn is an in-application portal which contains articles may it be news, informational or opinion that aims to provide financial literacy to the masses about the importance of financial inclusion, financial management and the benefits of Blockchain technology.

-SparkRoom has tailor-fitted e-learning modules concerning financial management from personal to commercial level, investments, credit management and savings.
+SparkLearn has tailor-fitted e-learning modules concerning financial management from personal to commercial level, investments, credit management and savings.
 There will also be a special set of module that will tackle Blockchain technology in order to increase awareness and mass adoption of this innovative technology.
 There will be targeted financial literacy and capability training depending on the consumers’ preferences and transactions they most use.
 Adequate information and education through e-learning will produce great positive impacts not only for the consumers, but also for the financial market.
 A financially educated individual is more likely to use financial services like savings, payment gateway and credits.

 The portal will release an article regularly with a certain interval and depending on the most talked topics by users in different platforms like the forum site, social media and tickets submitted by the users.